Resident234/php.net/pages/www.php.net_function.require.php.md

 Remember, when using require that it is a statement, not a function.
-It&apos;s not necessary to write:
+It&apos;s not necessary to write:<br>

 ```
 <?php